Teaching Resources for Historians

-We have sorted this wealth of documents by both geography and time period, as well as thematically, based off of categories used in the AHA Member Taxonomy.
+We have sorted this wealth of documents by both geography and time period, as well as thematically, based on categories used in the AHA Member Taxonomy.
 We hope to add resources to these pages as faculty either complete new materials or revise preliminary efforts as a result of ongoing consultation with their colleagues.

 Approaches to Teaching